-Symptoms of bile duct cancer rarely appear until the disease has progressed considerably, but they can occasionally appear and lead to earlier detection.
-The symptoms of bile duct cancer can usually be attributed to a blocked bile duct.
+Symptoms of this disease rarely appear until the disease has progressed considerably, but they can occasionally appear and lead to earlier detection.
+The symptoms can usually be attributed to a blocked bile duct.
 Depending on whether the tumor is in ducts inside the liver (intrahepatic) or outside the liver (extrahepatic), different symptoms may be present.
 Symptoms may include the following :

 Determining the best course of treatment partly depends on the severity of the bile duct cancer.
 The best chance of curing bile duct cancer is to remove the tumor.
 The size and location of the tumor will determine the treatment plan.
 Options for bile duct cancer treatment include:

-Surgery for bile duct cancer includes a major liver resection.
+Surgery includes a major liver resection.
 The entire tumor will be removed by the surgeon.
-The precise procedure will depend on the tumor's location and the severity of cancer.
-Some patients could need chemotherapy or radiation therapy following surgery to eradicate any cancer cells that were not completely removed by the surgeon at the time of the surgery.
+The precise procedure will depend on the tumor's location and the severity of the disease.
+Some patients could need chemotherapy or radiation therapy following surgery to eradicate any affected cells that were not completely removed by the surgeon at the time of the surgery.